 However, it is different from the menopause, as the natural menopause is irreversible.
-With POI your ovaries are not working properly and have stopped producing eggs early.
+With premature ovarian insufficiency your ovaries are not working properly and have stopped producing eggs early.
 In some women, however, this loss of function is temporary and their ovaries work and function again in the future.
 This means that you may find that your periods return at some stage in the future.

-Around 1 in 100 women under the age of 40 years have POI.
+Around 1 in 100 women under the age of 40 years have premature ovarian insufficiency.
 It occurs in around 1 in 1,000 women aged under 30 years and 1 in 10,000 women aged under 20 years.
 This condition can run in some families.

 For most women, the most common symptom is that their periods stop.
-For around 1 in 10 women with POI, their periods do not start and they present with POI at a very early age, usually under 20 years.
+For around 1 in 10 women with premature ovarian insufficiency (POI), their periods do not start and they present with POI at a very early age, usually under 20 years.
 Other women may notice that their periods become irregular.

 Many women experience symptoms of the menopause.
 These include hot flushes, night sweats, reduced energy, mood disturbances, loss of energy and loss of sex drive.
 Some women notice that their hair becomes thinner and they have some joint pains.
 However, around 1 in 4 women do not have any of these symptoms.

-It can be very common to feel anxious, worried our even have feelings of hopelessness after a diagnosis of POI has been made.
+It can be very common to feel anxious, be worried or even have feelings of hopelessness after a diagnosis of POI has been made.
 Some women find they feel very sad and even guilty, as having POI affects fertility.

 There are many different causes of POI.
 However, for the majority of women there is no underlying cause found.